 As for post-divorce spousal maintenance, Texas law sets caps on how long the payments may last, depending on the length of the marriage.
 The maximum durations are:

 Judges may order maintenance for a shorter period of time than the maximum allowed.
-In fact, judges are required to limit maintenance to the shortest period that the dependent spouse will need in order to become minimally self-supporting (earnomg enough to cover minimum reasonable needs).
+In fact, judges are required to limit maintenance to the shortest period that the dependent spouse will need to become minimally self-supporting (earning enough to cover minimum reasonable needs).
 However, the law allows an exception to that rule when there's a "compelling" obstacle to the goal of self-support, including:

 (Tex.
 Fam.
 Code § 8.054 (2024).)